Shneur Zalman of Liadi: Subsequent history of Chabad

 Dovber Schneuri moved the movement to the town of Lubavitch (Lyubavichi) in present-day Russia.
 A top follower of Shneur Zalman, Aharon HaLevi Horowitz, established a rival Chabad school in Strashelye, which did not last after his death.

 In 1940, under the leadership of the previous Rebbe, Yosef Yitzchok Schneersohn, the Chabad-Lubavitch movement moved its headquarters to Brooklyn, New York in the United States.
 Under the leadership of Menachem Mendel Schneerson, Chabad established branches all over the world staffed by its own Lubavitch-trained and ordained rabbis with their wives and children.
 The number of branches continues to grow to this day, and existing branches continue to expand.

 Many descendants of Shneur Zalman carry surnames such as Shneur, Shneuri, Schneerson, and Zalman.

 Works

 Shneur Zalman was a prolific writer.
-He produced works of both mysticism and Jewish law.
-Chabad tradition recasts his Yiddish name "Shneur" (שניאור) as the two Hebrew words "Shnei Ohr" (שני אור-Two Lights), referring to Schneur Zalman's mastery of both the outer dimensions of Talmudic Jewish study, and the inner dimensions of Jewish mysticism.
+He produced works of both Hasidic philosophy and Jewish law.
+Chabad tradition recasts his Yiddish name, "Shneur" (שניאור), as the Hebrew words "Shnei" and "Ohr" (שני אור, "Two Lights"), referring to Schneur Zalman's mastery of both the outer dimensions of Talmudic Jewish study and the inner dimensions of Jewish mysticism.
 His works form the cornerstone of Chabad philosophy.
-His ability to explain even the most complex issues of Torah made his writings popular with Torah scholars everywhere.